excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT-RECIPES.md

 > __Keep Organized__ Keep the Table of Contents alphabetized and do your best to extend this document in a way that will be easy to read/scroll for all developers.

 ## Table of Contents
+* Return an expected error from a REST controller
+* Version a REST controller
+*
 * [APIDoc - Document A Web Service](#apidoc---document-a-web-service)
 * [API Versioning](#api-versioning)
 * [Audit - Enable DB Entity Change Tracking](#audit---enable-db-entity-change-tracking)